cjmprofolio/DietTracker/README.md

 ### DietTracker

-A web application built with Angular and Django.
+A web application built with Angular and Djangos.

 #### Description
 This project is an application which provides CRUD functions for tracking daily diet combines Angular as frontend and Django RESTful API as backend.